hdg204/DoctorsAsDataScientists/README.md

 What is the highest HbA1c value in mmol/mol?
 What is the mean?

-Check if this is greater than 48, and store the answer in a variable called diabetes.
+Check if this HbA1c2 greater than 48, and store the answer in a variable called diabetes.

 Use ```sum()``` to find how many people have diabetes and ```length()``` to find how many people are in your data and calculate the prevalence of diabetes.